Anastasis-K/KtimApp/README.md

 KtimApp is a Python script designed to automate the process of retrieving and processing cadastre data from the Greek cadastre website.
 The script uses Selenium for web automation and ezdxf for creating DXF files from the retrieved coordinates.

 Features
-Automates the search for cadastral data using a given KAEK (Κωδικός Αριθμός Εθνικού Κτηματολογίου).
+- Automates the search for cadastral data using a given KAEK (Κωδικός Αριθμός Εθνικού Κτηματολογίου).
-Retrieves and processes coordinates from the cadastral system.
+- Retrieves and processes coordinates from the cadastral system.
-Generates DXF files from the coordinates.
+- Generates DXF files from the coordinates.
-Downloads cadastral diagrams as PDF files.
+- Downloads cadastral diagrams as PDF files.

 Prerequisites
-Python 3.x
+- Python 3.x
-Google Chrome
+- Google Chrome
-ChromeDriver (compatible with your Chrome version) Selenium ezdxf library
+- ChromeDriver (compatible with your Chrome version)
+- Selenium
+- ezdxf library

 Installation

-Clone the repository:
+1.Clone the repository:

-bash
-Αντιγραφή κώδικα
 git clone https://github.com/yourusername/ktimapp.git
 cd ktimapp

-Install the required Python libraries:
+2. Install the required Python libraries:

-bash
-Αντιγραφή κώδικα
 pip install selenium ezdxf

-Download and install ChromeDriver and ensure it is in your PATH or specify its location in the script.
+3. Download and install ChromeDriver and ensure it is in your PATH or specify its location in the script.

 Usage

-Prepare your environment by setting up the directory structure and downloading ChromeDriver.
+1. Prepare your environment by setting up the directory structure and downloading ChromeDriver.

-Modify the kaek variable in the script or use the list of KAEKs to process multiple KAEKs.
+2. Modify the kaek variable in the script or use the list of KAEKs to process multiple KAEKs.

-Run the script:
+3. Run the script:

-bash
-Αντιγραφή κώδικα
 python ktim_app.py

 Example

 The script is designed to work with the following structure:

-plaintext
-Αντιγραφή κώδικα
 .
 ├── ktim_app.py